temporalio/documentation/docs-src/strongly-typed-errors/pending-child-workflows-limit-exceeded.md

   - strongly-typed
 ---

-This error indicates that the Workflow Task was failed to prevent the creation of more Child Workflows.
+This error indicates that the Workflow has reached capacity for pending Child Workflows.
+Therefore, the Workflow Task was failed to prevent additional Child Workflows from being added.

-Wait for the system to finish any currently running Child Workflows before retrying this Task.
+Wait for the system to finish any currently running Child Workflows before redploying this Task.